Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 **1. Sequential Property in the activity**

 By ploting the outcome of training dataset, we can see a clear time-based pattern.
 Static postural transition(7) always work like a transition point between two different activity types.
-Although we should wonder whether this pattern exists in the testing dataset (since no one can make sure the testing dataset is shuffled or not), based on the final model, this time-based pattern appear again on the testing dataset.
+Although we should wonder whether this pattern exists in the testing dataset (since no one can make sure the testing dataset is shuffled or not), based on the final model, this time-based pattern appears again on the testing dataset.

 ![Image text](https://github.com/Zongrui-Dai/BIOSTAT626-Midterm01/blob/main/trainingy.jpg)